avikbesu/local-kube-cluster/ReadMe.md

-# Local Kubernetes Cluster with Airflow
+# Local Kubernetes Cluster with Kind

-This repository provides a Makefile to automate the setup of a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/) and deploy [Apache Airflow](https://airflow.apache.org/) using Helm.
-It also manages dependencies and cluster lifecycle tasks.
+This repository provides a Makefile to automate the setup of a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/), deploy [Apache Airflow](https://airflow.apache.org/) using Helm, and optionally deploy [MinIO](https://min.io/) as an S3-compatible object store.
+It manages dependencies, cluster lifecycle, and persistent storage for Airflow DAGs.

 ## Prerequisites